 Step 5: Making Landfall

 Now you have to decide if you want the black or the white areas to be the land for your fantasy map.
-If you’re creating an island map, you’ll probably want to use the black areas; otherwise, the white areas area almost always best.
+If you’re creating an island map, you’ll probably want to use the black areas; otherwise, the white areas area is almost always best.
 Use the Fuzzy Select Tool (the magic wand; shortcut is U) and click on the white area.
 Always select the biggest area first; it’s a lot easier!
 Copy and paste onto a new layer.

 Step 6: Make it Float